EseOkonofua/Math-laboratory/Principal Component Analysis/README.md

+ **pcaapprox.m** and **pcaprelim.m** functions were created and provided to me for use in my analysis.
+I did not create these functions.

 #Principal Component Analysis on 2 different datasets describing Knee Motion Angles

 ##Which group is which? and how can you justify your choice?